LegNeato/mdbook-typst/README.md

 will remove all the styling

-simple headings and part as natural header level :
+### Parts and Headings as natural header level = , ==, ===, ...

 ```
 [output.typst.style]
 simple = true
 ```

-will make the part of the mdbook as first heading
+will make the Parts of the mdbook as first heading `=`

 You can custom with set and show rules what you want.

+The best is to add another file as a template with your custom style.
+You can regenerate your main content and keep all you styling in a seperate file.

+See [Making a Template - Separate File](https://typst.app/docs/tutorial/making-a-template/#separate-file) for more information